andrewdavidmackenzie/flow/docs/first_flow/understanding.md

 `stdout` (Standard Output) is a function defined in the `flowruntime`, to which output can be sent for display.

-When executing a flow using `flowc`, `stdout` is printed sent to the standard output of the process running `flowc`, hence is displayed in the terminal when running from the command line.
+When executing a flow using `flowc`, `stdout` is sent to the standard output of the process running `flowc`, hence it is displayed in the terminal if running from the command line.

 Other runtime environments (e.g. The experimental `flowide-gtk` graphical IDE that you can find in a separate project in GitHuib) may display the output in some other way.